 “Puppies for sale” is one of the top web-search phrases used by those looking to share their life with a furry companion or expand their existing menagerie.
-Sometimes people on Craigslist, other sites, or even people down the street will offer “Puppies for free.”
+Sometimes people on social media, other sites, or even people down the street will offer “puppies for free.”

 What’s Wrong With Buying Puppies For Sale?

 Puppies for sale in pet stores are often supplied by puppy mills.
 In fact, over 2 million puppies are bred in mills each year.

 Puppy mills are often overcrowded facilities where dogs live in horrendous conditions.
 They’re also forced to breed and give birth until they’re of no use anymore.
 These dogs are not loved and well-cared-for; they only exist for the profit of the people who run the facilities.

 So when you see a dog in a puppy store, imagine what that dog’s parents went through.
 That is the business that many pet stores support.
 Unless you know local shelters supply your pet store, think about who benefits from your purchase and who suffers.